RoboticsKnowledgebase/roboticsknowledgebase.github.io/actuation/pid-control-arduino.md

+---
-# PID Control on Arduino
+title: PID Control on Arduino
+---
 The main idea behind PID control is fairly simple, but actually implementing it on an Arduino can be tricky.
 Luckily, the Arduino IDE comes with [a standard library for PID](http://playground.arduino.cc/Code/PIDLibrary).

 On top of that library you can also install [a package that auto-tunes your PID gains](http://playground.arduino.cc/Code/PIDAutotuneLibrary).
 Because it's not a standard library, you have to download the code and place in your Arduino/libraries folder.
 The Arduino is usually in your documents folder or wherever you installed the Arduino program.